TheSilkky/lemmy-docker/README.md

 Lemmy Docker container and Compose deployment

-TODO: Fix pict-rs layer caching
+TODO: Fix Docker layer caching for Lemmy and pict-rs.